ericoporto/ags-manual-wiki/Camera.md

 By default each camera follows the player character, this is know as "auto-tracking".
 You may override this by disabling [`Camera.AutoTracking`](Camera#cameraautotracking) property.
 Also, auto-tracking is disabled whenever you manually set camera's position.
 In order to make it follow the player character again, set AutoTracking to true.

-**NOTE:** although cameras display the room, in their current implementation they are considered global persistent objects and will automatically change rooms with the player's character.
+**NOTE:** Although cameras display the room, in their current implementation they are considered global persistent objects and will automatically change rooms with the player's character.

 **IMPORTANT:** Cameras are initialized with an automatic sizing mode that snaps the primary Viewport and the camera to the size of the game screen or size of a room background (whichever is *smaller*), each time that a new room is loaded.
 This is convenient if you want to rely on a standard camera behavior.
 If you prefer to manage the sizing  yourself this behavior may be disabled using the [`Screen.AutoSizeViewportOnRoomLoad`](Screen#screenautosizeviewportonroomload) property.